dancer1325/vuejs-docs-v3/src/guide/introduction.md

 - component's logic is defined -- via -- imported API functions
 - uses
   - | SFCs,
-    - Composition API is used with [`<script setup>`](/api/sfc-script-setup).
-The `setup` attribute is a hint that makes Vue perform compile-time transforms that allow us to use Composition API with less boilerplate.
+    - Composition API is used with [`<script setup>`](/api/sfc-script-setup)

+- `setup` attribute
+  - == hint / Vue performs compile-time transforms
+  - allow us
+    - use Composition API / less boilerplate
  For example, imports and top-level variables / functions declared in `<script setup>` are directly usable in the template.

 Here is the same component, with the exact same template, but using Composition API and `<script setup>` instead: